OSGeo/OSGeoLive-doc/en/quickstart/eoxserver_quickstart.rst

 * Access and use the demonstration instance

 See the :doc:`EOxServer Overview <../overview/eoxserver_overview>`, the
-`EOxServer 0.2.2 Documentation
+`local EOxServer documentation
 <../../eoxserver-docs/EOxServer_documentation.pdf>`_, or the `online
-documentation <http://eoxserver.org/doc/>`_ for more information.
+EOxServer documentation <http://eoxserver.org/doc/>`_ for more information.

 .. contents:: Contents